 This site is more of a site that leads to my other sites.
 The tabs above take you too my various interests/occupations.
-This site is has less or no job related stuff and more personal stuff, like the post I did of me making a new back door for my house.
-The recent stuff will be on the art teacher site, on the tab above.
+This site is has less or no job related stuff and more personal stuff, like the post I did of me making a new back door for my house or the trip to Ireland or Alaska.
+The recent school stuff will be on the art teacher site, on the tab above.

 I'm a K-12 reading and art teacher.
 I've also worked in music stores and art galleries where I planned and scheduled events in addition to working in direct sales and serving as a treasurer.

 I've taught all age and ability levels.
 From Enrichment classes, to at risk students in lockup facilities.
 From K-college age.
 I've taught kindergarten children beginning letter sounds and have helped college age students prepare digital portfolios.
 This site leads to my other sites, and is always a work in progress.
 Along with being a resume, making the blog has been a great learning experience for myself and it lets parents, staff, students know what is going on and what is coming up next.
 If you click the various buttons above or here, you can see my art teacher site, my reading instructor site, my jewelry class site, and my site where I sell some of my work.

 In the picture above my students are working on sequencing, elapsed time, writing, following directions, and common measurements.
 They probably remember making donuts.

 I'm currently teaching at Bethel Local, in Tipp City, Ohio.
 In a change of pace, I'm back to being an art teacher after 15 years as a Title One reading and math teacher.
 It's a great place to work with great students.
 Just bought a house in Tipp City, so my wife and I will be involved with renovating and moving in for the next 6 months.